Moving Through Frustration

 An interview with Jennifer Waldburger, MSW

 Every parent of a toddler or preschooler has grappled with the largess of frustration.
 Whether it manifests in tantrums, or anger, or self-worth issues in our kids, it is a constant balancing act to know what to do in the face of such an enormous emotional surge: step back and let it happen, guide through the resistance, or try to make everything better?
 And when our own frustration with the situation adds to the mix, we are in a downward spiral to meltdown-land for all involved.
-To offer kids some tools to handle frustration, we wrote our new children’s book, “Sally Simon Simmons’ Super Frustrating Day,” and thank goodness we’ve also got TMC resident expert, Jennifer Waldburger, LCSW to help guide us parents through the labyrinth of these incredibly big feelings. — Sam Kurtzman-Counter, TMC President
+To offer kids some tools to handle frustration, we wrote our children’s book, “Sally Simon Simmons’ Super Frustrating Day,” and thank goodness we’ve also got TMC resident expert, Jennifer Waldburger, MSW to help guide us parents through the labyrinth of these incredibly big feelings. — Sam Kurtzman-Counter, TMC President

 What is generally the source of young kids’ overwhelming frustration?